nishka0313/Nishka-Saxena-Portfolio/README.md

 # Data Science Portfolio

-This repository contains three of my applied data science and machine learning projects, showcasing a range of skills from predictive modeling and statistical analysis to astrophysical classification.
+This repository contains my applied data science and machine learning projects, showcasing a range of skills from predictive modeling and statistical analysis to astrophysical classification.
 All projects are implemented in Python using Jupyter Notebooks.

 ---